saturnlighting/literature-review/README.md

 ## Data extraction

-The following information was extracted from each manuscript: author(s) and year, type of measurements, measurements for cycling and lighting, method, location of study, and results (Table 1).
+The following information was extracted from each manuscript: author(s) and year, location of study, measurements for cycling and lighting, type of measurements, method or analytical tool, and results (Table 1).
 <!-- For analytical reasons, the type of measurements were classified into subjective and objective, depending on whether the associations were perceived (subjective) or objectively measured (objective). -->

 # Results